Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

 </br>
--8/29/22 Added a function called <strong>updateUser</strong> in appContext.js on the FRONT END.
+-Added a function called <strong>updateUser</strong> in appContext.js on the FRONT END.
 This is called by the save changes button on the dashboard profile page, and makes use of the auth route "router.route('/updateUser').patch(authenticateUser, updateUser)" to send an HTTP PATCH request to the Node.JS back end.
 </br>
 </br>